groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/java/metadata/author/docm.md

     block:
     - title_left: "Redact DOCM Metadata in Java"
       content_left: |
         Following code allows you to search and redact sensitive data from a DOCM document.
 You can set scope for redaction by setting filter, e.g. to MetadataFilter.Author.
-It will leave the regular expressions matches undone in all metadata items, except “Author” property:
+It will leave the regular expressions matches undone in all metadata items, except "Author" property:

       title_right: "How to Redact DOCM Metadata"
       content_right: |
         * Create an instance of [Redactor](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction/Redactor) class & upload DOCM file
         * Create an instance of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction) class to find and replace sensitive data from document's metadata
         * Set scope for redaction by setting filter, e.g. Use MetadataFilters.Author in below code
         * Call redactor.save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)

       gisthash: "e3926608f913f15d261b194084c179dd"
       gistfile: "RedactAuthorMetadata.java"

     - title_left: "Remove Author Metadata in Java"
       content_left: |
         You can replace all or specific metadata in the document with empty (blank or minimal) values using EraseMetadataRedaction class.
 Following code shows how you can filter and then remove a metadata property from a DOCM document.The example below blanks out all properties of the document:

       title_right: "Erase DOCM Metadata"
       content_right: |
         * Create an instance of [Redactor](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction/Redactor) class & upload DOCM file
         * Create an instance of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction) class to remove metadata of the document
         * Set scope for redaction by setting filter, e.g. Replace MetadataFilter.All with MetadataFilter.Author in below code
         * Call redactor.save method with object of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction)

       gisthash: "84586804ee996134fd12f2061f989fd5"
       gistfile: "CleanMetadata.java"